6 Best Project Management Software for Small Teams in 2026

 • Reporting and analytics: Clear visibility into progress helps you spot trends before they become problems.
 With strong reporting, you can adjust priorities, manage resources, and keep deadlines under control.

-• AI capabilities: Modern tools with AI can streamline repetitive tasks while surfacing insights you might overlook.
+• AI capabilities: The right AI-powered project management tool can streamline repetitive tasks while surfacing insights you might overlook.
 It’s no surprise that a Capterra survey found 55% of buyers say adding AI is the top reason to invest in new project management software.

 • Integrations: A tool that connects with your CRM, chat, and storage apps creates a smoother workflow.
 Instead of jumping between platforms, your team works from one centralized hub that keeps everything aligned.